 Judith Hayes was diagnosed in October 2016 with a glioblastoma brain tumor.
 Following surgery, she had radiation and chemo treatments.
-Judith has always been a bubbly, positive person, and brain cancer has not changed that one bit.
-She will greet strangers with a hug, not a handshake, and she loves the opportunity to kick back and have a good time with down-to-earth people.
-She is certainly one herself.
-Judith hasn’t focused on the downside of treatment, like scars and hair loss, and also a second surgery earlier this month…but has focused instead on the upside of the outpouring of love and support from her family – husband Jerry and daughters, Jocelyn and Justine – and her extensive group of loyal friends.
-Many are here today, sporting purple tutus – purple being Judith’s favorite color, and also the school color for K-State where both of her daughters attend college.
-Judith has maintained a positive attitude throughout this unexpected journey, inspiring her family and friends.
-If anyone could be described as “keeping the faith,” it’s Judith Hayes.
+Judith always had been a bubbly, positive person, and brain cancer did not changed that one bit.
+She would greet strangers with a hug, not a handshake, and she loved the opportunity to kick back and have a good time with down-to-earth people.
+She was certainly one herself.
+Judith didn’t focus on the downside of treatment, like scars and hair loss, and also a second surgery…but focused instead on the upside of the outpouring of love and support from her family – husband Jerry and daughters, Jocelyn and Justine – and her extensive group of loyal friends.
+At the 2017 Metro-KC race, Judith, Jerry and many friends sported purple tutus – purple being Judith’s favorite color, and also the school color for K-State where both of her daughters attend college.
+Judith maintained a positive attitude throughout this unexpected journey, inspiring her family and friends.
+She will be greatly missed.